 And don’t miss out on the impressive Kek Lok Si temple, especially during Chinese New Year.
 If you’re a nature lover, take a stroll around the Penang National Park or the Botanical Gardens.

-Wanna know more?
-I wrote a full 3-day itinerary for all the best things to do in Penang!
+Related post: 3-day itinerary for all the best things to do in Penang

 Where to stay in Penang?

 Hotel Chennai by Wink is located right in the center of Georgetown with most of the attractions within walking distance.
 What I loved most about this hotel is that I could watch both the sunrise and sunset from the rooftop area which even has a jacuzzi!
 You can also refill your water bottle for free.
 Prices start from US$ 14.